Course title in Estonian

 Learning outcomes in the course

-Knows the main digital methods and necessary software to be used for studies and future employment.
-Is able to utilise them consciously and purposefully, by selecting the optimum methods and programmes for concrete research (linguistic, cultural, historical, social etc.) or applied tasks, and be able to adjust the methods and programmes for specific aims.
+- is able to utilise them consciously and purposefully, by selecting the optimum methods and programmes for concrete research (linguistic, cultural, historical, social etc.) or applied tasks, and be able to adjust the methods and programmes for specific aims;

 The course is a prerequisite